Dickensian London walks for education groups

 Dickens went on long rambling walks around London, taking in the sights and sounds, observing people and places, and using them as inspiration for his timeless stories and characters.

-Using excerpts from Dickens’s novels, insights from those who knew Dickens personally and his own expert knowledge, Richard aims to bring Dickens’s London to life for those who join him on his walks!
+Using excerpts from Dickens’s novels, insights from those who knew Dickens personally and their own expert knowledge, Richard Jones and his team of guides aim to bring Dickens’s London to life.

-Walks take approximately an hour and a half, and can be organised to run alongside our taught programme of school workshops.
+Walks take approximately an hour and a half (90 minutes), and can be organised to run alongside our taught programme of school workshops.

 Charles Dickens Museum © Charles Dickens Museum